agentzh/code2ebook/README.md

     -i PATTERN
     --include PATTERN     Specify the pattern for extra source code file names to include in the HTML output.
 Wildcards like * and [] are supported.
-And multiple occurances of this option are allowed.
+And multiple occurrences of this option are allowed.

     --include-only PATTERN